-Have you ever heard the phrase you catch more flies with honey?
+Have you ever heard the phrase "you catch more flies with honey?"
 Besides being a pearl of wisdom, this old adage speaks to human nature.
 It tells us that we get more of what we want by being kind and sweet.
 What if that honey wasn’t just about being kind and sweet?
 What if that honey was being grateful and what we wanted to gain was a greater sense of happiness?

 Teaching children to be grateful for the things they have can actually make them happier.
 When children appreciate and are thankful for what is given to them they feel content, whole, fulfilled.
-These feelings then lead to greater sense of well-being and happiness.
+These feelings then lead to a greater sense of well-being and happiness.
 On the other hand, when children are not grateful and instead seek to have more, they often are left with a sense of longing and emptiness.
 They create a pattern of never feeling satiated and that there is never enough to help them feel better.

 Therefore, teaching children a sense of gratitude is paramount to happiness and success.
 Does it go beyond teaching them to say thank you?
 According to parent.com the answer is yes.
 Parent.com gives us some great tips for teaching gratitude:

 - Work gratitude into your daily conversation.
 "We're so lucky to have a good cat like Sam!"
 "Aren't the colors in the sunset amazing?"
 Set up a routine talking as a family for what you are thankful for.
 This normalizes the process of gratitude and shifts the conversation from what is wrong or what you don’t have to being thankful for all you do have.